indica-mcf/Indica/doc/design.rst

 .. image:: _static/provRelationships.png

-This software provides a class :py:class:`session.Session` which holds the :py:class:`provenance document <prov.model.ProvDocument>` as well as contains information about the user and version of the software.
-A global session can be established using :py:meth:`session.Session.begin` or a context manager.
+This software provides a class :py:class:`~src.session.Session` which holds the :py:class:`provenance document <prov.model.ProvDocument>` as well as contains information about the user and version of the software.
+A global session can be established using :py:meth:`src.session.Session.begin` or a context manager.
 Doing so requires specifying information about the user, such as an email or ORCiD ID.
 The library will then use this global session to record information or, alternatively, you can provide your own instance when